 Specify the password associated with the API user name.

-SUBJECT=merchantEmailAddressNote: Typically, a merchant grants third-party permissions to a shopping cart.
-The merchant previously must have given you permission to execute the API operation.
+Typically, a merchant grants third-party permissions to a shopping cart, so the shopping cart can call the API on the merchant's behalf.
+The merchant must have previously granted you permission to execute the API operation.

 The following example shows one way to specify a signature using cURL: